WithSecureLabs/cloud-wiki/docs/aws/services/GuardDuty.md

 ## Assessment Notes

-The general recommendation is to enable GuardDuty in all regions in all accounts.
+The general recommendation is to enable GuardDuty in all regions in-use in all accounts.
 The costs have reduced over time, and it provides a base level of detection that will spot some lower sophistication attacks.
 It also serves as an additional data source to feed into a SIEM to do better detection with.
 For more info on the rationale behind this, Scott Piper's blog lays it out pretty well - [https://summitroute.com/blog/2019/03/05/should_you_use_guardduty/](https://summitroute.com/blog/2019/03/05/should_you_use_guardduty/)

 If GuardDuty is enabled: